Ultimate Guide to Mastering Your Pull-Ups: Tips and Techniques for All Levels

 Woman doing an assisted pull-up with a band

-• Now that you have awareness of and more strength in your upper body, let’s do some chin-up holds.
+• Step 4: Now that you have awareness of and more strength in your upper body, let’s do some chin-up holds.
 Flip those palms up and jump your way up so your chin is above the bar.
-You can also use a resistance band to help reduce the load and get yourself high enough.
+You can also use a resistance band or an assisted pull-up machine to help reduce the load and get yourself high enough.
 Hold your chin above the bar for increasingly long periods, until you can do it for 30 seconds.

-• Now let’s try pulling up.
+• Step 7: Now let’s try pulling up.
 Start with a resistance band.
-Loop it around the pull-up bar and place your foot in the loop at the bottom – or better yet, attach it horizontally to both uprights (around band pegs) so it creates a sort of supportive tightrope for you to place your feet on.
+Loop it around the pull-up bar and place your foot in the loop at the bottom—or better yet, attach it horizontally to both uprights (around band pegs) so it creates a sort of supportive tightrope for you to place your feet on.
 The thicker the band, the more assistance.
 Start with chin-ups, then move to pull-ups.
 Slowly reduce the thickness of the band until you don’t need one.
+If you prefer gym machines, an assisted pull-up machine offers a similar progression by reducing effective bodyweight.

 OTHER WAYS TO IMPROVE YOUR PULL-UPS